Techbite-sudo/Birds-party-deluxe/README.md

 - **Removes all stage-cleared symbols** from grid
 - **Applies gravity** and fills with new symbols
 - **Updates stage progress** count and checks for level advancement
-- **Processes new clover connections** → upgrades multiplier
+- **Processes new clover connections** → upgrades multiplier AND pays out
 - **Checks for NEW bird connections** → applies multiplier to payouts
-- **RNG validates new bird connections** and sets cascading flag
+- **RNG validates new paying connections** and sets cascading flag
 - Returns updated grid with potential new connections

 #### 3. Cascade Phase - `/cascade/birdspartydeluxe`
 - **Processes connection-forming symbols** from previous steps
-- **Processes clover connections first** → upgrades multiplier
+- **Processes clover connections first** → upgrades multiplier AND pays out
 - **Processes bird connections** → applies current multiplier
 - **ENHANCED**: Detects stage-cleared symbols that appear after gravity
 - **Handles cascading mechanics** (remove → gravity → find new connections)
 - **Resets multiplier** when no more connections exist (cascade sequence ends)
 - **Returns stage-cleared detection info** for client to process via stage-cleared endpoint
 - Continues until no more connections exist
-- Handles RNG integration for subsequent bird connections
+- Handles RNG integration for subsequent paying connections

 ## API Interaction Flow